AdobeDocs/workfront.zh-Hant/help/quicksilver/reports-and-dashboards/reports/text-mode/understand-text-mode.md

 -->

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information about building filters, see <a href="../../../reports-and-dashboards/reports/reporting-elements/filters-overview.md" class="MCXref xref">Filters overview in Adobe Workfront</a>.</p>
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information about building filters, see <a href="../../../reports-and-dashboards/reports/reporting-elements/filters-overview.md" class="MCXref xref">Filters overview</a>.</p>
 -->

 <!--